kphoenix137/JGX/jgx.md

 **Hit recovery time**

 This is the time it takes for a monster to go through a hit recovery (stun).
 To stun lock a monster, you need to hit it again before it has finished its hit recovery and either hit you (hit time) or moved away (for information about entering a new location, see chapter 6.1.9).
-For the monster to actually go into a hit recovery, you have to hit it and do damage equal or exceeding mlvl+3 (monsters of The Hiddens go into hit recovery regardless of the damage as
+For the monster to actually go into a hit recovery, you have to hit it and do damage equal or exceeding mlvl+3 (monsters of The Hiddens go into hit recovery regardless of the damage as long as they have no resistance to the attack type).

-![ref1]

-**100**

-<a name="page106"></a>**Jarulf’s Guide to Diablo and Hellfire, v1.62**	**Created by Pedro Faria**

-![ref1]

-long as they have no resistance to the attack type).
 Thanks to concre+e for initial information about monsters and hit recoveries.

 **Attack time**